American comic book: Underground comix

 Sex, drugs and rock 'n' roll were featured, as the anti-authoritarian underground comix made waves in 1968, following the publication of Robert Crumb's irregularly published Zap Comix.
 Frank Stack had published The Adventures of Jesus as far back as 1962, and there had been a trickle of such publications until Crumb's success.
 What had started as a self-publishing scene soon grew into a minor industry, with Print Mint, Kitchen Sink, Last Gasp and Apex Novelties among the more well-known publishers.
 These comix were often extremely graphic, and largely distributed in head shops that flourished in the countercultural era.

 Legal issues and paper shortages led to a decline in underground comix output from its 1972 peak.
 In 1974 the passage of anti-paraphernalia laws in the US led to the closing of most head shops, which throttled underground comix distribution.
 Its readership also dried up as the hippie movement itself petered out in the mid-1970s.

 Bronze Age of Comic Books

 Wizard originally used the phrase "Bronze Age", in 1995, to denote the Modern Horror age.
-But As of 2009 historians and fans use "Bronze Age" to describe the period of American mainstream comics history that began with the period of concentrated changes to comic books in 1970.
+However, As of 2009, historians and fans use "Bronze Age" to describe the period of American mainstream comics history that began with the period of concentrated changes to comic books in 1970.
 Unlike the Golden/Silver Age transition, the Silver/Bronze transition involves many continuing books, making the transition less sharp.